Curriculum and Experience

 This starts with pupils being taught about what a relationship is, what friendship is, what family means and who the people are who can support them.
 From the beginning of primary school, building on early education, pupils are taught how to take turns, how to treat each other with kindness, consideration and respect, the importance of honesty and truthfulness, permission seeking and giving, and the concept of personal privacy.

-Every child has the opportunity to learn a musical instrument and lessons are organised in the school by the County Instrumental Tuition Service.
-Pupils have to provide their own instrument (the school have a few) and a standard charge for the tuition is made at the beginning of each term.
+Every child has the opportunity to learn a musical instrument and lessons are organised in the school by the Cornwall Music Service Trust.
+Pupils have to provide their own instrument and a standard charge for the tuition is made at the beginning of each term.

 Outside the Classroom